Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 1. Appointing a Legal Personal Representative as Trustee.

 2. Converting to a ‘small APRA Fund.
 This is rarely done.
 This is because these professional trustee companies are expensive and show little flexibility.
-They often liquidate your property, sell your artworks and buy a balanced share portfolio.
+They often liquidate your property, sell your artwork and buy a balanced share portfolio.
 You might as well have wound up your SMSF and allowed a much cheaper retail super fund to look after your superannuation.

 SMSF Deeds go out of date every 5 – 7 years